Author: Meatballs and Muffins

 Zucchini and Parmesan fritters

 The first time I made these fritters, I used zucchini grown in my own garden that were picked by my grandson.
 Like most kids, my grandson is not keen on green vegetables.
-He has this weird habit of analysing food and picking out bits he doesn’t like before he takes a bite.
-This usually means…
+He has a habit of analysing food and picking out bits he doesn’t like before he takes a bite.
+This usually means at…

 Caprese Salad